rodemann/gp-imprecision-in-bo/README.md

-## Master's thesis "Robust Generalizations of Stochastic Derivative-Free Optimization"
+## Prior-RObust Bayesian Optimization (PROBO)

 ### Introduction, TOC
-This repository contains code and data of my master's thesis.
+This repository contains Prior-RObust Bayesian Optimization (PROBO) as introduced in our paper "Accounting for Gaussian Process Imprecision in Bayesian Optimization" (Rodemann, Augustin).
 More precisely,

-* [bayesian-sensitivity-analysis](bayesian-sensitivity-analysis) has everything to reconduct the Analysis in the thesis' section 4
-* [imprecise-bayes-opt-parallel](imprecise-bayes-opt-parallel) contains implementation of parallel hedging and batch-wise speed-up prior-mean-robust BO (sections 6.3, 6.4 in thesis)
-* [imprecise-bayes-opt-plug-in](imprecise-bayes-opt-plug-in) contains implementation of GLCB (section 6.5)
+* [imprecise-bayes-opt-plug-in](imprecise-bayes-opt-plug-in) contains implementation of PROBO
-* [imp-BO_benchmarking](imp-BO_benchmarking) provides files for simulation experiments (section 6.6), see setup below
+* [imp-BO_benchmarking](imp-BO_benchmarking) provides files for simulation experiments (section 4), see setup below
-* [weighted-ML-GP](weighted-ML-GP) contains implementation of weighted ML estimation of prior mean parameter (section 9.2) as well as files to rerun experiments (section 9.3)
-* [univariate-benchmark-functions](univariate-benchmark-functions) contains a selection of benchmark functions from R packages **smoof** and **soobench** that are used throughout the project
 * files in [data](data) allow recreating visualizations of data and functions used in the benchmark experiments, see below